bombasticSlacks/Aspirant/Game/Combat.md

 Free actions such as imbibing medicine, declaring combat stances, talking, etc. These free actions need to (unless otherwise specified) be performed before your action.

 Control Allies or other characters.
-If you have allies or other characters they will usually act on your turn and during your turn you can choose in what order you all act.
+If you have allies or other characters they will usually act on your turn and during your turn you can select in what order you all act.
 However, after starting a character's turn you must finish it before moving on to another character.

 ### Drawing Equipment and Weapons
 Your character typically has 3 types of storage: [belt](Storage#Belt), [Backpack](Storage#Backpack), [Saddlebag](Storage#Saddlebag).
 These all have different costs for drawing.